EnigmaBridge/slate/source/index.html.md

 Welcome to Enigma Bridge API documentation and congratulations on taking steps to properly secure your systems from cyberattacks.

-Enigma Bridge provides managed hardware encryption for a variety of applications and our proprietary hardware security platform ensures that your secrets can’t be extracted using any logical nor physical attacks.
-This protection is validated according to the FIPS 140-2 standard on **Level 3**.
+Enigma Bridge provides managed hardware encryption for a variety of applications.
+Our service is built on top of our game-changing encryption system fir secure hardware processors.
+This design ensures that your secrets can’t be extracted using any logical nor physical attacks.
+This protection of your data is provided by processors validated according to the FIPS 140-2 standard on **Level 3**.
 The **Level 3** means that the hardware device will erase secrets it stores when it detects an attack.

 Side-channel, and logical attacks are also significantly limited.
 Assurance of this protection is provided by Common Criteria certifications on EAL5 ([EAL5 explained on Wikipedia](https://en.wikipedia.org/wiki/Evaluation_Assurance_Level#EAL5:_Semiformally_Designed_and_Tested)).